brain-fuel-co/fuel/README.md

 ### Marketplace
 It is not feasible to create a proc gen tool suite that addresses every game developer's needs.
 However, it is feasible to create a procedural generation marketplace, where mod creators and developers can createa and share their tools for procedural generation.
-This implies ease of creating those tools.
+This implies the ability to interface with independently developed tools on a program level, which requires modular coding.